Displagent/displagent-docs/docs/report-slideshows/create-report-slideshow.md

+---
+title: Create a Report Slideshow
+description: A detailed guide on how to create a new Report Slideshow in Displagent.
+---

 # Create a Report Slideshow

 The following steps below outline how to create a Report Slideshow and its top-level configurations.